A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 \end{definition}

-We also need definitions of related complexity classes (such as BPP, PP, BQP) while studying the relationships of weighted counting and other classes.
+We also need definitions of related complexity classes (such as $\BPP$, $\PP$, $\BQP$) while studying the relationships of weighted counting and other classes.
 Their definitions are given below.

-\begin{definition}[BPP] A language $L \subseteq \{0,1\}^\star$ is in the complexity class BPP if and only if there exists a polynomial $p$ and a polynomial-time predicate $M$ (meaning a polynomial-time Turing machine whose output is either 0 or 1) such that for every $x \in L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is greater than or equal to $2/3$; for every $x \notin L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is less than or equal to $1/3$.\footnote{The string $y$ can be seen as the output of the random coin flips that the probabilistic Turing machine would have made.} \end{definition}
+\begin{definition}[$\BPP$] A language $L \subseteq \{0,1\}^\star$ is in the complexity class $\BPP$ if and only if there exists a polynomial $p$ and a polynomial-time predicate $M$ (meaning a polynomial-time Turing machine whose output is either 0 or 1) such that for every $x \in L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is greater than or equal to $2/3$; for every $x \notin L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is less than or equal to $1/3$.\footnote{The string $y$ can be seen as the output of the random coin flips that the probabilistic Turing machine \mg{performs}.} \end{definition}

-\begin{definition}[$\BQP$] A language $L \subseteq \{0,1\}^\star$ is in the complexity class $\BQP$ if and only if there exists a polynomial-time uniform family of quantum circuits $\{Q_{n}:n\in {\mathbb {N}}\}$, such that: \begin{enumerate} \item For all $n \in \mathbb {N}$ , $Q_n$ takes n qubits as input and outputs 1 bit. \item For all $x \in L$, ${\mathrm {Pr}}(Q_{{|x|}}(x)=1)\geq {\tfrac {2}{3}}$. \item For all $x \notin L$, ${\mathrm {Pr}}(Q_{{|x|}}(x)=0)\geq {\tfrac {2}{3}}$. \end{enumerate} \end{definition}
+\begin{definition}[$\BQP$] A language $L \subseteq \{0,1\}^\star$ is in the complexity class $\BQP$ if and only if there exists a polynomial-time uniform family of quantum circuits $\{Q_{n}:n\in {\mathbb {N}}\}$, such that: \begin{enumerate} \item For all $n \in \mathbb {N}$, $Q_n$ takes n qubits as input and outputs 1 bit. \item For all $x \in L$, ${\mathrm {Pr}}(Q_{{|x|}}(x)=1)\geq {\tfrac {2}{3}}$. \item For all $x \notin L$, ${\mathrm {Pr}}(Q_{{|x|}}(x)=0)\geq {\tfrac {2}{3}}$. \end{enumerate} \end{definition}

-This class is defined for a quantum computer and its natural corresponding class for an ordinary computer (or a Turing machine plus a source of randomness) is BPP.
-Just like P and BPP, $\BQP$ is low for itself, which means $\BQP^{\BQP} = \BQP$.
-In fact, $\BQP$ is low for $\PP$, meaning that a $\PP$ machine (see the following definition) achieves no benefit from being able to solve $\BQP$ problems instantly, an indication of the possible difference in power between these related classes.
-The relation between $\BQP$ and NP is not known.
+This class is defined for a quantum computer and its natural corresponding class for an ordinary computer (or a Turing machine plus a source of randomness) is $\BPP$.
+Just like P and $\BPP$, $\BQP$ is low for itself, which means $\BQP^{\BQP} = \BQP$ (we employ the usual notation for oracles).
+In fact, $\BQP$ is low for $\PP$, meaning that a $\PP$ machine (see the following definition) obtains no benefit from being able to solve $\BQP$ problems instantly, an indication of the possible difference in power between these related classes.
+The relation between $\BQP$ and $\NP$ is not known.
 Adding post-selection to $\BQP$ results in the complexity class PostBQP which is equal to $\PP$ \cite{Aaronson3473}.

 The closest decision complexity class to $\SharpP$ is $\PP$, standing for Probabilistic Polynomial time.

 \begin{definition}[$\PP$] A language $L \subseteq \{0,1\}^\star$ is in the complexity class $\PP$ if and only if there exists a polynomial $p$ and a polynomial-time predicate $M$ (meaning a polynomial-time Turing machine whose output is either 0 or 1) such that: \begin{enumerate} \item For all $x \in L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is strictly greater than $1/2$. \item For all $x \notin L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is less than or equal to $1/2$. \end{enumerate} \end{definition}